bobfoster/peggen/README.md

 (Yes, you can mix and match, but that would be crazy.)

-There is actually a third definition operator, `::=`, used to write "BNF" grammars.
+There is actually a third definition operator, `::=`, used to write BNF-style grammars.
 We will discuss `::=` separately.

 Rule names are not case-sensitive.
 If you want to follow the practice